 The bill amends RCW 9.94A.650 to exclude individuals convicted of a hit and run resulting in death from being eligible for a first-time offender waiver.
 This change adds a new category of offenses that disqualify a person from receiving leniency under the first-time offender statute.
-Specifically, the bill introduces the legal language that states a conviction for "hit and run resulting in death under RCW 46.52.020(4)(a)" is now included among the offenses that prevent eligibility for the waiver.
+Specifically, it introduces a new provision that states that a conviction for hit and run resulting in death under RCW 46.52.020(4)(a) will prevent eligibility for the waiver, alongside existing exclusions for violent offenses, sex offenses, and certain drug-related felonies.

 Statutes affected: Original Bill: 9.94A.650